-When temperatures plummet, you may need to step up your winter pond care methods to prevent winter kill.
-Frigid temperatures make it more difficult for you to keep an area of your pond free of ice, but the health and survival of your pond fish depend upon it.
+When temperatures plummet, you may need to step up your winter pond care regimen to prevent potential loss.
+Frigid temperatures make it more difficult for you to perform pond maintenance, but the health and survival of your pond fish depend upon it.
 The following tips help you sustain your pond's health during frigid periods.

 Properly install one of these devices before freezing temperatures hit.
-A de-icer helps keep a section of your pond open to allow oxygenation and gas exchange.
+A de-icer helps pond water surface from completely freezing by keeping a section of your pond open to allow oxygenation and gas exchange.
 It does not, however, warm the overall water temperature of your pond.
 In order to maximize efficiency, install the de-icer in the shallowest part of your pond and shelter it from the wind as best as possible.
 Some pond owners lay down a piece of plywood or insulation board over a section of the pond bank where the de-icer resides.
 This helps keep warmth from escaping too quickly.
 Depending upon the size of the pond, its depth, and overall volume, more than one unit may be needed to keep a section clear of ice.

 An aerator keeps your pond well oxygenated and can help keep a section of your pond open in the wintertime.
 An aerator works under the premise that moving water resists freezing.
 When using an aerator, you must remember a few things.
 An aerator is capable of hyper-cooling your water, if used when air temps are below freezing.
 To prevent this from happening, the aerator should be kept in an insulated chamber (outside the pond) in order to pump in less frigid air, or the pump should be kept indoors with just the airline and airstones being used outdoors.
 This will allow warmer air to be pumped into the pond and eliminate the risk of hyper-cooling altogether.
 Keeping the pump in the insulated chamber or indoors will also aid in keeping condensation from forming in the airline and subsequently freezing, shutting down the aeration device altogether.
 You should also avoid installing airstones at the bottom of the pond to prevent colder and warmer water layers from mixing and hyper-cooling your pond.